 Tara Odebrecht is a birthday party planning genius in my book.
 She has creative ideas for themed parties that are very reasonably priced.
-She put together this idea for a Top Chef Birthday Party and I (Carrie) tried out many of the suggestions last weekend.
-My youngest daughter turned two and we had a cooking party.
-The kids loved it and the parents that it was so creative, yet it was easy for me to pull off.
+She put together this idea for a Top Chef Birthday Party and I (Carrie) tried out many of the suggestions for my daughter’s second birthday party.
+The kids loved it and the parents thought it was so creative, yet it was easy for me to pull off.

 Enjoy this guest post by Tara Odebrecht of Shindig Diva sharing one of her party ideas.
 (If you have a money-saving idea or interest and would like to write a guest blog post for Pocket Your Dollars, please email me your idea and we can talk!)